muratkeremozcan/appsyncmasterclass-backend/README.md

 `
 ```

 Instead, add `tweets` field to only to `getMyProfile` and `editMyProfile` .
 This way when we make the calls, we're going to get the first page of tweets back.
-But, when we fetch the profiles for these tweets, it will not go into an infinite loop
+But, when we fetch the profiles for these tweets, it will not go into an infinite loop.

 ```js
 // __tests__/e2e/user-profile.test.js